Getting started as quickly as possible¶

 - Start a graphical desktop session with the command

 alces session start gnome.
-Connect using a VNC client, with the one-time password shown when you started the session.
+Connect using a VNC client, with the password provided when you started the session.
 Multiple users can connect to the same session for collaborative projects.
 Use the

-xrandrcommand to change the screen resolution in a running desktop session.
+xrandrcommand to change the screen resolution of a running session.

 - Your user has full

 yumis configured to install Linux packages.
-Load the PDSH module with the command
+Use the

 nodeattr -n nodescommand to see your list of compute node hostnames, and